Sándor Déki Lakatos–Gypsy Song

 “Tomorrow at 8 in the morning,” I heard him say.
 “I will be with her.”

-Within 24 hours my world was torn apart: an x-ray at one office, an MRI at another office, an MRI at the hospital, an appointment tomorrow for a bone biopsy, an angiogram.
+Within twenty-four hours my world was torn apart: an x-ray at one office, an MRI at another office, a Cat-scan and angiogram at the hospital, an appointment tomorrow for a bone biopsy.

 Each day of that week my husband took me to another specialist.
 No one had ever seen such a case before.
 We went from one Manhattan hospital to another, from one radiologist to another, from one chief of orthopedics to another, from one surgeon to another, from one oncologist to another.